For incident response teams

 Your SIEM logs access, not artifacts

-SIEMs and ticketing systems track what your team did; they don't carry the actual breach packet or the forensic file between you and an external partner.
-That transfer ends up in email or Slack — and a partner who mishandles the IOCs creates a secondary disclosure with your name on the original.
-CIPH4 plugs into the same incident — your SIEM and ticketing flow stay the single source of truth, CIPH4 carries the evidence and produces the chain-of-custody artifact your post-mortem needs.
+Your SIEM and ticketing track what the team did — they don't carry the breach packet or forensic file to an outside partner.
+That transfer lands in email or Slack, and a partner who mishandles the IOCs becomes your secondary disclosure.
+CIPH4 carries the evidence and produces the chain-of-custody artifact, while your SIEM stays the source of truth.

 THE SOLUTION